 Three good options for basements are ceramic tile, vinyl tile, and engineered wood flooring.
 If a floor renovation project for your basement is on your list, take a deeper look at the benefits they offer.

-Ceramic Tile: Made from mixtures of clay, sand, and other natural materials, which have been shaped and fired at a high temperature.
+Ceramic tile is made from mixtures of clay, sand, and other natural materials, which have been shaped and fired at a high temperature.
 The variety of tile colors, shapes, and sizes creates unlimited design possibilities.
 Tile is water and heat resistant which makes it perfect for kitchens and other wet areas of the home.
 Tile is durable, fade and stain resistant, they are also easy to maintain.
 It is considered a permanent floor because when properly installed they should last for the life of your home.